-The Jeanesville Mine fire in Pennsylvania is another example of a common type of AML emergency.
+The Jeanesville Mine Fire, located in Luzerne and Carbon Counties, Pennsylvania is another example of a common type of AML emergency.
 This underground mine fire was discovered in 2015 and threatened to burn under the villages of Jeanesville and Tresckow.
-These areas could have faced a similar fate to those affected by the most famous Pennsylvania mine fire in Centralia, where the entire town had to be evacuated and relocated due to the hazards associated with this still burning underground mine fire.
-Through an AML emergency project, Pennsylvania has been working to isolate the Jeanesville mine fire first to contain it with a cutoff trench, and then to excavate and extinguish the fire.
-The project began in the spring of 2016 and due to the enormity of and depth of the fire, the isolation trench was just recently completed successfully, protecting all of the residences in both villages.
+These residents could have faced a similar fate to those affected by the most famous Pennsylvania mine fire in Centralia, where the entire town had to be evacuated and relocated due to the hazards associated with this still-burning underground mine fire.
+Through an AML emergency project, the Pennsylvania AML Program installed a large cut-off (or isolation) trench to first isolate the fire and then excavate, quench and extinguish the fire.
+The project began in the spring of 2016 and due to the enormity and depth of the fire, the full extinguishment took until this past summer to successfully complete, protecting all of the residences in both villages.
+This massive excavation and mine fire extinguishment project (encompassing over 350 acres, involving well over 3 million cubic yards of excavation and requiring 43.7 million gallons of water for quenching) will have a total cost of approximately \$10 million (which will also include a yet to be completed mitigation project for the loss of endangered bat habitat impacted by the project).

 Emergencies like these are a common occurrence for communities that live nearby abandoned mines.
-The impact is felt especially deeply in the historic coal fields of Appalachia in the states of Pennsylvania, West Virginia, and Kentucky, each of which spends between \$4-5 million per year on AML emergencies alone.
-However, the problem is not at all confined to these states - a recent informal survey conducted by IMCC of the Title IV AML programs indicates that approximately 250-300 emergency projects are conducted each year throughout the country, with an annual total cost of roughly \$15-20 million.
-The SMCRA Title IV AML Program is generally the only source of significant funding available to address these devastating events.
+The impact is felt especially deeply in the historic coalfields of Appalachia in the states of Pennsylvania, West Virginia, and Kentucky, each of which spends between \$4-5 million per year on AML emergencies alone.
+However, the problem is not confined to these states - a recent informal survey conducted by IMCC of the Title IV AML programs indicates that approximately 250-300 emergency projects are conducted each year throughout the country, with an annual total cost of roughly \$15-20 million.
+The SMCRA Title IV AML Program is generally the only source of significant funding available to protect coalfield citizens when devastating events occur.
 The AML emergency programs, funded by the AML fees, are critical to bringing coalfield communities the security and peace of mind they deserve.